 The term locking screw is also used when simple conventional screws are used to lock the two ends in interlocking nails.

 These screws are similar to use in locking screws in interlock nails where medulla is wider so as to prevent undue placement of nail and to guide the nail path.

 To Prevent Displacement of Fragments

-Screw are commonly used alone around joints to hold cancellous bone fragments together.
-For example in fracture of medial malleolus..
+The screw is commonly used alone around joints to hold cancellous bone fragments together.
+For example in fracture of the medial malleolus.

 Instruments Used for Screw Insertion

 A drill bit is a tool for cutting a hole in a material.
 It may be used on a hand drill or air powered drill.

 Drill bits come in various sizes which correspond to the shaft or the thread diameter of screws.

 This should always be used to provide protection for surrounding soft tissues and to help to direct the drill bit accurately.